Dixton, St Peter's Church

 History, tourist information, and nearby accommodation

-There was probably a church here well before the Norman Conquest, but the curent church dates to the 12th century, though it appears to incorprate stonework from an earlier, Saxon building.
+There was probably a church here well before the Norman Conquest, but the current church dates to the 12th century, though it appears to incorporate stonework from an earlier, Saxon building.
 St Peter's is a pretty, whitewashed church, but its precarious position beside Wye has led to frequent floods.

 A series of brass plaques beside the chancel arch mark the high-water points of previous floods.